mdw1982/MJournal/HOWTO.md

 ---------------------
 This screen has a lot more going on with it.
 Left Column
-- manual database backup
+* manual database backup
-- choose the databse to backup
+* choose the databse to backup
-- remove a database
+* remove a database
-- attach a database
+* attach a database
+* restore database from backup
 Right Column (Linux Only)
 - Schedule backup by creating a crontab entry in the users' crontab. (this makes use of a bash script that is called by the cron job which in turn calls the dbbackup.py script to preform the actual backup of the database(s)).
 These backups are portable because they're created like normal SQL dumbs.